apache/tez/docs/src/site/markdown/install.md

     This will use the TEZ DAG ApplicationMaster to run the MR job.
 This can be verified by looking at the AM’s logs from the YARN ResourceManager UI.
-    This needs mapred-site.xml to have "mapreduce.framework.name" set to "yarn-tez"
+    This needs mapred-site.xml to have `mapreduce.framework.name` set to "yarn-tez"

 ## Various ways to configure tez.lib.uris